SatvikR1905/Heart_Attack_Detection/README.md

 contribute to the development of an effective early heart attack detection system.

-# Objectives
-1. The objective of the machine learning code is to develop a classification model that can predict the presence or absence of heart disease based on various health indicators.
-2. Exploratory data analysis was performed to visualize the relationships between different variables and heart disease.
-3. Data pre-processing was done to handle missing values and categorical variables were converted into dummy variables.
-4. Four different classification algorithms were applied to the pre-processed data, including Naive Bayes, K-Nearest Neighbours, Support Vector
-Machines, and Decision Trees.
-5. The performance of each model was evaluated using accuracy scores, confusion matrices, and classification reports.
 6. Based on the evaluation, the Support Vector
 Machine (SVM) model was chosen as the final model with the highest accuracy score.